 Alabama Required Residential Lease Disclosures

-- Landlord’s Name and Address (required for all leases) – Alabama leases must contain the name and address of the landlord or authorized agent, to enable smooth communication of any important legal notice
+- Landlord’s Name and Address (required for all leases) – Landlords must give the tenant their name and address, or that of their authorized agent.
+This allows required communication (for example, about repairs) to happen in a smooth way.

 To learn more about required disclosures in Alabama, click here.